WebMux Network Traffic Manager

 Least connections, least connections-persistent, round robin, round robin-persistent, weighted fastest response, weighted fastest response-persistent, weighted least connection, weighted least connections-persistent, weighted round robin, weighted round robin-persistent

-WebMux Robust security: Flood Control® originally developed for a U.S. Department of Defense service organization provides added TCP/UDP protection against Denial of Service (DoS) & Distributed Denial of Service (DDoS) attacks, Automatic Attack Detection (AAD), Federal Information Processing Standard (FIPS) Publication 140-2 compliant Level 2 (all WebMux network appliances have digital monitoring and built-in physical intrusion protection), web application firewall (WAF), TCP/SYN protection, IPv4 to IPv6 translations (supports IPv6 client requests to IPv4 servers), HTTPS/SSH management, up to 8192-bit TLS/SSL encryption strength, TACACS+ and LDAP authentication, and Payment Card Industry/PCI compliant)
+WebMux Robust security: Flood Control® originally developed for a U.S. Department of Defense service organization provides added TCP/UDP protection against Denial of Service (DoS) & Distributed Denial of Service (DDoS) attacks, Automatic Attack Detection (AAD), Federal Information Processing Standard (FIPS) Publication 140-2 compliant Level 2 (all WebMux network appliances have digital monitoring and built-in physical intrusion protection), web application firewall (WAF), Return of Bleichenbacher’s Oracle Threat-ROBOT attack prevention, TCP/SYN protection, IPv4 to IPv6 translations (supports IPv6 client requests to IPv4 servers), HTTPS/SSH management, up to 8192-bit TLS/SSL encryption strength, TACACS+ and LDAP authentication, and Payment Card Industry/PCI compliant)

 WebMux SSL Support: SSL acceleration, SSL certificate signing request (CSR), support for TCP protocols, and support for third party certificates